Best Way To Cut Cement Board – Which Tool to Use? – Reviews & Top Picks

 A Brief Word of Warning

-Before we start the deep-dive into the world of tools, we need to have a little talk about Black Lung Disease.
+Before we start the deep-dive into the best tools to cut cement board, we need to have a little talk about Black Lung Disease.
 Cement board contains a lovely substance called silica dust, a crystalline mineral that is toxic to breathe, and the main catalyst for black lung, or pneumoconiosis.
 Before you start cutting, make sure you have goggles (you don’t want this stuff in your eyes, either) and a respirator, and only make your cuts outdoors.
 We recommend you purchase a Gerson Silica & Concrete Dust Respirator Kit before you start your project.
 Also remember that even if you use a knife or scoring tool, you’ll leave dust on your cutting floor.
 Don’t even think about sweeping this stuff, or you’ll just kick it up in the air.
 Stick with a HEPA filter vacuum or wet mop to clean it up.

 Comparison of our Favorite Picks for 2022

 |MulWark Heavy Duty Retractable Knife||

 The 4 Best Tools for Cutting Cement Board

 1. A Carbide-Tipped Scoring Tool – Our Preferred Method